What is a Slack Channel?

 What Chronicle Adds to Slack Channels

-• Track which channels get the most activity
+• Track which channels are most active.

-• Identify channels that are inactive or unused
+• Identify inactive or unused channels.

-• See how private channels are growing
+• See how private channels are growing.

-• Monitor where conversations are spiking or slowing down
+• Monitor where conversations are spiking or slowing down.

 With Slack, you control the conversation.
 With Chronicle, you also understand it.